Ironman 70.3 Training: 10 Key Zone 3 / Tempo Brick Workouts

 How often should I do brick sessions during 70.3 training?

-Aim for one to two brick workouts per week, depending on the phase of your training cycle.
+Aim for one brick workouts per week, depending on the phase of your training cycle.

 How long should the run be after a tempo brick ride?